 How did the Ionian Revolt (499-493 BC) change the Ancient World?

-In 500 BC the Satrap of Asia Minor held an assembly with the rulers who governed the Ionian cities in the name of Darius.
-There was increasingly rivalry among the tyrants, as they were known, and each sought to expand their territories at the expense of their neighbors.
+In 500 BCE, the Satrap of Asia Minor held an assembly with the rulers who governed the Ionian cities in the name of Darius.
+There was increasingly rivalry among the tyrants, as they were known.
+Each sought to expand their territories at the expense of their neighbors.
 To preserve peace and stability in Ionia, the rulers were obliged to ally and foreswore to attack each other.
 However, in BC 499, Aristagoras, the tyrant of Miletus sought to conquer the independent island of Naxos and add it to his territories.
-He tried to win support from his fellow Ionian tyrants’, but they refused.
-Aristagoras then secured some powerful Persians support and sought to conquer Naxos in the name of Darius.
+He tried to win support from his fellow Ionian tyrants, but they refused.
+Aristagoras then secured some mighty Persians support and sought to conquer Naxos in the name of Darius.

 The Ionian Revolt